 - Stem borer

 The stem borer infests the main stem of young trees in the basal region.
 The larva of this pest girdles the stem and then bores downward into it.
-The girdled portion and borehole are covered with a pad like frass material.
+The girdled portion and borehole are covered with a pad-like frass material.
 The infested trees wilt and succumb to the pest attack.
 Inspect the foundation of clove trees often for symptoms of pest attack.
-Swabbing the basal region of the main stem with carbaryl and keeping the basins free of germs are prophylactic measures for reducing the insect infestation.
+Swabbing the basal region of the main stem with carbaryl and keeping the basins free of germs are prophylactic measures for reducing insect infestation.

 - Scale insects

 Many scale insects infest clove seedlings and even in young plants in the main field.
-The scale insects generally seen on clove include wax scale, 32 shield scale, masked scale and gentle scale.
+The scale insects generally seen on clove include wax scale, 32 shield scale, masked scale, and gentle scale.
 The scales are generally seen clustered together on tender stems along with the lower surface of plant leaves.
-Scale insects feed on plant sap and cause yellow spots on leaves and wilting of shoots and also the crops present a sickly appearance.
+Scale insects feed on plant sap and cause yellow spots on leaves and wilting of shoots and also the crops to present a sickly appearance.
 Spraying dimethoate (0.05%) is effective for the management of scale insects.